Online activation process

 • 0 for invalid/missing registration

-Function Analysis: MainWindow::ReadReg
+Function analysis: MainWindow::ReadReg

 This function performs comprehensive license validation: